-According to Health Canada, medical cannabis has both risks and benefits as is the case with any medication.
-Patients should always consult their health care practitioner before using cannabis to see if it is right for them.
+According to Health Canada, medical cannabis has both risks and benefits as is the case with any medicine.
+Patients should always consult their healthcare practitioner before using cannabis to see if it is right for them.

 Patients should not drive, operate machinery, or perform other hazardous activities while using medical cannabis as it may cause dizziness, drowsiness, and impaired judgment.
 Please refer to the Health Canada website for more information on health effects and risks.

 In the event of a serious adverse reaction to medication, patients should seek medical assistance immediately, as well as notify their LP and report it to the Canada Vigilance Program, as soon as possible.
 This can be done in one of the following ways:

 Cannabis Standard is an innovative new offering developed by Reformulary Group.
 One-part formulary, one-part research platform, it helps medical cannabis patients make informed decisions and contribute to emerging evidence on the safe and effective uses of medical cannabis.